MeteoSwiss/c4dl-polar/README.md

 # Downloading data

-The dataset can be found at the following Zenodo repositories: 10.5281/zenodo.7760740.
+The dataset for the polarimetric variables and quality indices, pretrained models and results can be found at the following Zenodo repository: https://doi.org/10.5281/zenodo.7760740.
 Follow the instructions there on where to place the data.
+The dataset for radar can be found at the following Zenodo repository: https://zenodo.org/record/6802292

 # Pretrained models

-The pretrained models are available at https://doi.org/10.5281/zenodo.7157986.
+The pretrained models are available at https://doi.org/10.5281/zenodo.7760740.
 Unzip the files `models-*.zip` found there to the `runs/run*` directory and `results.zip` to the `runs/run*/results` directory..

 # Running